 The new IoT security solution will be available as part of NetSTAR’s inCompass threat intelligence product.

 NetSTAR’s honeypot system uses a large pool of IP addresses and multiple IoT devices to detect attacks along with the virtual environment to monitor attacks against ports.
-This lets researchers observe short-lived attacks via Telnet, HTTP, downloads and remote connections.
-It can also help researchers identify IP addresses connected with botnet attacks.
+Researchers use Telnet, HTTP, downloads and remote connections to observe these short-lived attacks and identify IP addresses connected to botnet attacks.